Antipsychotic medicines are used to treat some types of mental distress or disorders.

 Antipsychotics do not cure these conditions.
 They are used to help ease the symptoms and help you on your recovery path.
 They can help improve symptoms such as extreme mood swings of bipolar disorder, the experience of hearing voices (hallucinations), ideas that distress you and don't seem to be based in reality (delusions), and difficulty in thinking clearly (thought disorder).

-Most antipsychotic medications are tablets, capsules or liquid which are taken every day.
-Some antipsychotic medications such as olanzapine and risperidone are available as an injection.
+Most antipsychotic medicines are tablets, capsules or liquid which are taken every day.
+Some antipsychotic medicines such as olanzapine and risperidone are available as an injection.
 The long-acting or depot injection is an option when your symptoms have settled after taking tablets or liquid solution.
 Read more about depot antipsychotics.

-Antipsychotic medications are divided into 2 main groups – typical antipsychotics and atypical antipsychotics.
+Antipsychotic medicines are divided into 2 main groups – typical antipsychotics and atypical antipsychotics.

 These are also called first-generation antipsychotics and are the older type antipsychotics.
 In the past, these were commonly used but now doctors usually prescribe the newer antipsychotics called atypical antipsychotics.